i92momurRMM/FWCScoreBoard/README.md

 # Football World Cup Score Board
-Implementation of the Football World Cup Score Board as a library with TDD
+Implementation of the Football World Cup Score Board as a library with TDD.

-## Introduction
+## Notes for tests

+I have followed Classical or Detroit-school TDD (Inside-Out).

+Unit tests have been done to build the code and integration tests to check the operations as a whole.

 In my opinion, tests are a form of 'executable documentation with TDD'.
 I emphasise that tests should be readable and understandable by anyone who does not know the application.
 For this reason, I use my own Test-Support Class:

 Including a template for practicing TDD and write any unit, functional or integration tests following a Given-When-Then (optional async) approach with xUnit framework.